Blake Stein: Career

 When starting for the Athletics against the Cleveland Indians on August 31, 1998, Stein was unable to get out any of the first eight Indian batters out - the inning started walk-hit batsman-walk-single-single-walk-single-single, giving the Indians a 6-0 lead.
 Stein was pulled from the game by manager Art Howe, and became the first starting pitcher in Major League history to fail to get out any of the first eight batters of the game.

 After retiring from baseball, Stein attended Spring Hill College and graduated in 2005.
-He is now Assistant Principal for Discipline and Attendance at McGill-Toolen Catholic High School.
+After over a decade as its Assistant Principal, he is now the President of McGill-Toolen Catholic High School.